MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-extension-configuration.md

 [!INCLUDE[2019_releasewave2.md](../includes/2019_releasewave2.md)]

 The AL Language extension has many settings that can be defined for a specific user or for a workspace.
-To activate the settings, press **Ctrl+Shift+P**, and then choose **Preferences: Open Settings (UI)** for workspace settings, or choose **Preferences: Open User Settings** for user settings.
+To activate the settings, select <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, and then choose **Preferences: Open Settings (UI)** for workspace settings, or choose **Preferences: Open User Settings** for user settings.
 Under **Extensions**, and **AL Language extension configuration**, you'll find the settings that are available for the AL Language extension.
 For tips on how to optimize Visual Studio Code, see [Optimizing Visual Studio Code for AL Development](devenv-optimize-visual-studio-code.md).

 ## Settings
 The following table describes the user and workspace settings for the AL Language extension: